 - Federal Form 8886 checkbox and reportable transactions.
-If you're required to report listed or reportable transactions to the IRS on federal Form 8886, you must check the appropriate box in the header area of the Oregon tax return.
+If you're required to report listed or reportable transactions to the IRS on federal Form 8886, you must check this box.
 We'll assess penalties if you don't comply with this requirement. - Global intangible low-taxed income (GILTI) included on federal return.
 If you included GILTI on your federal return, check this box. - Alternative apportionment checkbox.
 See Appendix C for complete information.
 Check this box if you have included a request with your return.

 Name.
 Generally, a consolidated Oregon return is filed in the name of the common parent corporation.
 If the parent corporation isn't doing business in Oregon, file the return in the name of the member of the group having the greatest presence in Oregon.
-"Having the greatest presence" means that the member has the largest Oregon property value as determined under ORS 314.655 (see Schedule OR-AP).
+"Having the greatest presence" means that the member has the largest Oregon property value as determined under ORS 314.655 (see Schedule OR-AP and OAR 150-317.0540).